 - Your cat might get pregnant if not spayed.

-- Your cat might be exposed to poisons, bites or stings from outside.
+- Your cat might be exposed to poisons, bites or stings.

-Perhaps the funniest thing about this question is that even when all important factors have been taken into consideration, the decision about whether your pet cat will be kept indoors or not will be decided….by the cat.
+Ultimately, even when all of the important factors have been carefully taken into consideration, the decision about whether or not your cat will be kept exclusively indoors or not will likely be decided . . . . by the cat.